rune/rune/docs/docs/publishing/best-practices.md

 ### Use Icons Instead of Text

 Many players speak little to no English so it's ideal if your game can be understood without understanding English.

+### Support Spectators

+Players on Rune can spectate your game.
+This can happen in many ways, e.g. if someone joins the room after the room has hit your game's `maxPlayers` or if someone joins after your game has called `Rune.gameOver()`.
+You can identify specators by them having `yourPlayerId` as undefined (see [Player Info](../how-it-works/player-info.md).
+Spectators should see all gameplay, but not have any UI for performing actions.